nextcloud/documentation/developer_manual/app/css.rst

   <?php
   component('myapp', 'tabs');  // adds component/tabs.html

+.. note:: Keep in mind that Web Components are still very new and you `might need to add polyfills using Polymer <http://www.polymer-project.org/resources/compatibility.html>`_

 Standard layout
 ===============
 To use the commonly used layout consisting of sidebar navigation and content the **app-navigation** and **app-content** ids can be used: